 Chronic irritation from infection, calculi or even tumours results in metaplasia of the urothelium, which proliferates into buds, which grow down into the connective tissue beneath the epithelium in the lamina propria.
 In the case of cystitis glandularis, the buds then differentiate into mucin producing goblet cells (whereas in cystitis cystica they differentiate into fluid filled cysts).
-In most cases examples of both conditions can be identified histologically.
+In most cases, examples of both conditions can be identified histologically.

-Hypervascular polypoid masses within urinary bladder.
+Hypervascular polypoid masses within the urinary bladder.

 - T1: may be seen as low signal polypoidal lesion

 - T2: low signal lesion with central branching hyperintensity.
-Central hyperintensity enhances on contrast administration, and represents vascular stalk.
+Central hyperintensity enhances on contrast administration and represents vascular stalk.